VoxMonstra/cryptography_code_projects/caeser_and_vegenere_cipher/README.txt

-These c++ programs use command line arguments.
+These c++ programs decipher Caeser and Vegenere ciphers.
 If the program uses cipher text as command line arguments, spaces are optional.

 -correlation_of_frequencies.cpp -
 		- Only ciphertext required for cmd arguments (spaces optional).